Cart

 Step 2

-Traefik can generate Let's Encrypt certificates for applications communicating through Traefik.
-In this tutorial, we assume that you also want to use this for your use case.
+Traefik can generate Let's Encrypt certificates for applications that communicate via Traefik.
+In this guide, we assume that you want to use this for your use case as well.
 For this, you use an ACME DNS challenge provider.
 We support this option via our API.
 Please note that the provider you choose must support this functionality and that the domains you use are registered with that provider in the account you use for this guide.

 Create a directory where you will store your TransIP API key, for example: